 Dr. Jan Bonhoeffer, professor of pediatrics, global expert on infectious diseases and vaccine safety, and former ER physician, tells how medical professionals can reclaim heart-based healing amid pandemic pressure

 Frontline medical workers today face crushing levels of stress as they toil in a healthcare system straining to cope with impacts of a global pandemic.
 The key to surviving and thriving in such an environment lies in kindling the spark of heart-based caring that draws people to become healers in the first place, Dr. Jan Bonhoeffer says.

 Dr. Bonhoeffer is a global expert on infectious diseases and vaccine safety and a thought leader on efforts to transform how medical professionals care for their patients — and themselves.
-His new book is “Dare to Care — How to Survive and Thrive in Today’s Medical World.”
+He is co-author of the new book “Dare to Care — How to Survive and Thrive in Today’s Medical World.”

 “You can help people with what you have in your mind, but your heart is the vehicle of real healing,” Dr. Bonhoeffer writes.
 “It is expressed in how you show up, how authentically you make yourself available for your patients and how deeply you engage with them.
 It is affected by how sincerely you take responsibility for your own well-being, and then it overflows into how you truly care for your patients.”

 Dr. Bonhoeffer is professor of pediatrics, infectious diseases and vaccines at the University of Basel Children’s Hospital, Switzerland where he has served on the medical faculty since 2012.
 For 18 years he led the Brighton Collaboration, a global leader in trusted vaccine safety research now spearheading safety assessment of COVID vaccines in global consortia including CEPI and COVAX.
 As a former consultant with the World Health Organization and the Centers for Disease Control, he has co-authored more than 120 peer-reviewed articles in medical journals.